voku/simple-mysqli/README.md

   $resultSelect = $db->select('page', $where);
 ```

-Here is a list of connectors for the "WHERE"-Array:
+Here is a list of connectors for the "WHERE"-array:
 'NOT', 'IS', 'IS NOT', 'IN', 'NOT IN', 'BETWEEN', 'NOT BETWEEN', 'LIKE', 'NOT LIKE', '>', '<', '>=', '<=', '<>'

-INFO: use a array as $value for "[NOT] IN" and "[NOT] BETWEEN"
+INFO: use an array as $value for "[NOT] IN" and "[NOT] BETWEEN"

 Example: SELECT with "NOT IN"
 ```php